onliashish/timeseries_ttm_model_StockMarket/README.md

   in future.
 Recommended for hourly and minutely forecasts (Ex. resolutions 5 min, 10 min, 15 min, etc) (branch name: 1024-96-v1)

 - Stay tuned for more models !

-## Benchmark Highlights:

-TTM outperforms pre-trained GPT4TS (NeurIPS 23) by …

-TTM outperforms pre-trained LLMTime (NeurIPS 23) by ..

-TTM outperforms pre-trained Time-LLM (NeurIPS 23) by ..

-TTM outperform pre-trained MOIRAI by …

-TTM outperforms other popular benchmarks by ….

-TTM also outperforms the hard statistical baselines (Statistical ensemble and S-Naive) in M4-hourly dataset which pretrained TS models are finding hard to outperform.

 ## Model Details